h2non/imaginary/README.md

 `imaginary` is able to output images as JPEG, PNG and WEBP formats, including transparent conversion across them.

+`imaginary` also optionally **supports image placeholder fallback mechanism** in case of image processing error or server error of any nature, therefore an image will be always returned by the server in terms of HTTP response body and content MIME type, even in case of error, matching the expected image size and format transparently.
+This is particularly useful when using `imaginary` as public HTTP service consumed by Web clients.
+In case of error, the appropriate HTTP status code will be used to reflect the error, and the error details will be exposed serialized as JSON in the `Error` response HTTP header, for further inspection and convenience for API clients.

-It uses internally libvips, a powerful and efficient library written in C for image processing which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go native `image` package, and in some cases it's even 8x faster processing JPEG images.
+It uses internally `libvips`, a powerful and efficient library written in C for image processing which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use) and it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go native `image` package, and in some cases it's even 8x faster processing JPEG images.